centreon/centreon-documentation/versioned_docs/version-23.10/reporting/upgrade.md

 >   following procedure to migrate your server: [Migrate your
 >   reporting server](migrate.md)

-The upgrade of Centreon MBI consists of 4 steps :
+The upgrade of Centreon MBI consists of four steps:

 - Updating the repository
 - Updating the extension interface